ApaxPhoenix/Classification/README.md

 - torchvision
 - NumPy

-## Things Worth Knowing
+## Notes

-Pre-trained weights load automatically when available.
-This usually helps a lot, especially if you don't have tons of training data.
+Pre-trained weights load automatically when you have them.
+They're especially useful when you're working with smaller datasets.

-Each model comes with sensible defaults, but you'll probably want to tweak things based on your dataset and how much compute you have available.
+The defaults work well enough to get started, but you'll want to tune them based on your specific dataset and hardware.

 ## License